 If you need to make a list of anything, it’s tempting to see Excel as the default repository: after all, it’s only a small list of items for yourself or a few close colleagues.

-Here, we examine the issues you can often come up against with spreadsheets, how you could possibly tackle them in Excel, and when you’d be better off taking the plunge and switching to a database instead.
+Here, we examine the issues you can often come up against with spreadsheets, how you could tackle them in Excel, and when you’d be better off taking the plunge and switching to a database instead.

-2. Shared workbooks
+2. Excel Shared Workbooks

-“When Excel systems grow organically, you run into the problem that only one user can open a workbook at any one time”
+When Excel systems grow organically, you run into the problem that only one user can open a workbook at any one time.

-3. Linked workbooks
+3. Excel Linked Workbooks

 Annoyingly, these links are another source of frustration and instability.
 They can be absolute, including the full path to the source workbook, or relative, including only the difference between the source and destination paths.
 Although this sounds sensible, Excel employs arcane rules to decide when to use each type of link and when to change them.

-The rules are governed by a variety of options, some of which aren’t at all obvious, and by whether the workbooks were saved, and where they were saved before the links were inserted.
-The links can also change when you save the workbook or open and use Save As to make a copy, rather than copying the file using the File Explorer.
-The upshot of all this confusion and uncertainty is that the links between workbooks can break easily, and recovering from broken links can be a time-consuming process, during which no-one can actually use the files affected.
+The rules are governed by several options and by whether the workbooks got saved before links got inserted.
+The links can also change when you save the workbook or open and use “Save As” to make a duplicate, rather than copy the file using File Explorer.
+The upshot of all this confusion and uncertainty is that the links between workbooks can break easily, and recovering from broken links can be a time-consuming process, during which no-one can use the files affected.

-Linked data is only updated when the files are opened, unless you specifically click Data | Connections | Edit Links | Update Values.
-Because of this, if your links aren’t between two workbooks, but cover three or more, you have to open all the workbooks in the correct order to ensure the updated data flows in order, from the first to the second to the third.
+Linked data is only updated when the files get opened unless you specifically click Data | Connections | Edit Links | Update Values.
+If your links aren’t between two workbooks but cover three or more, you have to open all the workbooks in the correct order to ensure the updated data processes in the right order, from the first to the second to the third.
 If you changed a value in the first workbook and then opened the third, it wouldn’t see any changes because the second workbook hadn’t updated its values.

-Of course, you can try to avoid linked workbooks altogether, but there’s a chance you’ll end up entering the same data into more than one workbook – and with that comes the danger of typing it in slightly differently each time.
+Of course, you can try to avoid linked workbooks altogether, but there’s a chance you’ll end up entering the same data into more than one workbook, and with that comes the danger of typing it in slightly differently each time.

-4. Data validation
+4. Excel Data Validation

-5. Navigation issues
+5. Excel Navigation

-6. Security issues
+6. Excel Security

-7. Speed issues
+7. Excel Speed Issues

 Take heed, though: if you’re moving from a spreadsheet solution to a database, don’t slavishly duplicate the spreadsheet design: take the opportunity to make it better.

-“You only need to enter a customer’s data once to create a record, then you can use it on as many invoices as you need”
+You only need to enter a customer’s data once to create a record, and then you can use it on as many invoices as you need.